-- By size: Two to six is ideal.
+- How big should the groups be: Two to six is ideal.
 Smaller groups (two-three) are better for simple tasks and reaching consensus.
 Also, students are more likely to speak in smaller groups.
 Larger groups of four-five are better for more complex tasks and generating lots of ideas.

-- By selection: Randomly assigning students to groups avoids the problem of friends wanting to get off track.
+- How should students be assigned to groups: Randomly assigning students to groups avoids the problem of friends wanting to get off track.
 For long-term groups, you may want to select for certain attributes or skills (e.g. a statistician, a geology major, and a writer) or by interest in the topic, if different groups have different tasks.

-- By duration: Just for this activity or for all semester.
+- How long should the groups meet: Just for this activity or for all semester.
 Stop the discussion groups while they are still hard at work; next time, they will work doubly hard.
 Long-term groups allow students to practice collaborative skills and make stronger bonds, but sometimes they get tired of each other.

 Choose a Debriefing Method

 Always debrief students; it is the most important part of a discussion, the time to summarize and synthesize.
 Most of learning in discussions happens during debriefing, so don't squeeze it in—a rule of thumb is to use one-third of the total discussion time for debriefing.